yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2022/index.md

 While [updating the AMD FidelityFX Super Resolution](https://github.com/yuzu-emu/yuzu/pull/7768) (`FSR`) dependency to the latest version, [Moonlacer](https://github.com/Moonlacer) changed the text string to replace the brackets around the `Vulkan Only` message with parenthesis, for consistency with all the other text in our interface.

-On a similar vein, [gidoly](https://github.com/gidoly) corrected a series of spelling in the strings describing the name of commercial gamepads, namely the [PlayStation](https://github.com/yuzu-emu/yuzu/pull/7713) and [Xbox](https://github.com/yuzu-emu/yuzu/pull/7715) controllers.
+In a similar vein, [gidoly](https://github.com/gidoly) corrected a series of spelling in the strings describing the name of commercial gamepads, namely the [PlayStation](https://github.com/yuzu-emu/yuzu/pull/7713) and [Xbox](https://github.com/yuzu-emu/yuzu/pull/7715) controllers.

-Based on a patreon poll conducted in our discord server, gidoly also made the necessary changes to make the `Dark Colourful` theme the [default scheme](https://github.com/yuzu-emu/yuzu/pull/7719) used when running yuzu for the first time on Windows.
+Based on a Patreon poll conducted in our [discord server](https://discord.gg/u77vRWY), gidoly also made the necessary changes to make the `Dark Colorful` theme the [default theme](https://github.com/yuzu-emu/yuzu/pull/7719) used when running yuzu for the first time on Windows.

-As a follow-up, [v1993](https://github.com/v1993) also made changes so that the colourful scheme (i.e. dark or light) used for the first time [depends on the system-wide theme](https://github.com/yuzu-emu/yuzu/pull/7755) in *NIX systems.
+As a follow-up, [v1993](https://github.com/v1993) also made changes so that the colorful theme (i.e. dark or light) used for the first time [depends on the system-wide theme](https://github.com/yuzu-emu/yuzu/pull/7755) in *NIX systems.

 {{< imgs
 	"./theme.png| Default by popular demand"